 Fabien Beckers: Yeah, I do think that the making piece between the two together is having the right tool and right information and the right reporting to help driving the best decision possible.
 And so in that regard is amole and is a very siloed system that we’re dealing with.
 It’s very hard to have the data to serpent in a way to enable the positional institution to give the right or back special treatment to the best to the patient’s.
 And so, in that regard I think web-based in the doctor is, what we can provide is one person a layer of accuracy and portability across the system.

-And so the beauty of medical imaging is that, it’s three vendors the data are standardized structured and they’re usually – very slightly different but still much more emoji news than you have in the text data [INAUDIBLE].
+And so the beauty of AI in medical imaging is that, it’s three vendors the data are standardized structured and they’re usually – very slightly different but still much more emoji news than you have in the text data [INAUDIBLE].
 And so you can really truly make value on that first level and then on top of it well aggregating those across a lot pool of patient or hospital.
 And a non-profit you know start adding now all the data on top of it, a body a model by integrating to give more substance to the analysis.
 And by cheap adding those layers I believe will get closer and closer you have a very exhaustive, of course it’s never been fully complete but unsecure that we can be to a full picture.
 No, one intended to the physician about what’s happening to that patient what’s the best treatment to enable by the value based chair and to gave all the best proximal pass for that patient.